PostgresApp/PostgresApp/docs/README.md

 ## Page Content

-The website is hosted on Github Pages, and uses Jekyll for formatting.
+The website is hosted on GitHub Pages, and uses Jekyll for formatting.
 All content is written in Markdown for easy editing.

 - The content of the home page is stored in `index.md`
 - The header of the homepage, including the download link, is in `_layouts/index.html`